kmlawson/japanese-empire-mo3335/seminars.md

     * you can find this on YouTube or on Archive.org

 \pagebreak

+### Week 6 - Independent Learning Week

+This is an excellent time to really focus on your research for the long essay and start writing it!
+Come back having at least written a few paragraphs - even if they are just a stream of ideas and possible directions.

+If you have been falling behind on the reading, or are less than satisfied with your notes on our reading up until now, this would also be a good time to catch up on this.

 ### Week 7 - The Sino-Japanese Conflict and the Kōminka Movement